-Staff Analysis: The concerns regarding non-price terms and conditions, itemized by PCS Phosphate in its position on this issue, have been addressed in Issue 1.
+The concerns regarding non-price terms and conditions itemized by PCS Phosphate regarding this issue have been addressed above.
 In summary, interruptible standby service is not appropriate for a renewable generator operating under a standard offer contract.
-(TR 35) This would impose additional and unnecessary risk to the body of ratepayers.
+This would impose additional and unnecessary risk to the body of ratepayers.
 The required capacity test period of 24 hours and the allowance of 15 days of scheduled maintenance outage per year are based on the performance of the avoided unit and is in compliance with Rule 25-17.0832(4)(e)8, F.A.C.
-(PEF BR 6-7) Staff found no support in the record for a proposal that a utility should be required to post bond as a security for capacity or energy payments that are obligated under the standard offer contract.
+We find no support in the record for a proposal that a utility should be required to post bond as a security for capacity or energy payments that are obligated under the standard offer contract.